chasebliss/firmware/README.md

 ### Step 5: Commit Your Changes

 Once validated, commit your changes to the repository, following your project's contribution guidelines.
 If you're working within a team, consider creating a pull request for review.

-## Conclusion

-By following these steps, you can successfully add a new pedal firmware to the `firmwares.json` file, contributing to the Chase Bliss firmware ecosystem.
-This process ensures that the firmware library remains organized and easily accessible for updates and management.

----

-**Note**: Replace placeholders like `CB_REVERSE_MODE_C.bin` and hex color codes with actual values corresponding to the new firmware you're adding.
-Ensure all information is accurate and reflective of the firmware's purpose and compatibility.